scottlowry/ScottLowryNet/www/content/posts/surface-pro-3-ubuntu.md

 # Introduction

 A few years ago my wife upgraded from a Surface Pro 3 to a new Lenovo Yoga.
 She hung on to the Surface and eventually gave it me to sell.
-It's too old to run Windows 11 and Windows 10 doesn't run well on it now either.
-It's not worth selling so I decided to recycle it.
-That's until I came across this project: **[linux-surface](https://github.com/linux-surface/linux-surface)**.
+It's too old to run Windows 11 and Windows 10 doesn't run well on it now either though.
+I had decided to recycle it until I came across this project: **[linux-surface](https://github.com/linux-surface/linux-surface)**.
 It's a special build of the Linux Kernel specifically for Surface devices.
 Lucky for me, the Surface Pro 3 is fully supported unlike some other Surface devices.

 ## Installation